zbentley/gdb-inject-perl/README.md

 If a Perl process is stuck, broken, or otherwise malfunctioning, and you want more information than logs, `/proc`, `lsof`, `strace`, or any of the other standard [black-box debugging](http://jvns.ca/blog/2014/04/20/debug-your-programs-like-theyre-closed-source/) utilities can give you, you can use `gdb-inject-perl` to get more information.

-# System Requirements and Dependencies
+# System Requirements

 - Unix-ish OS.
     - OSX builds after Sierra are not compatible with this too; see [this issue](https://sourceware.org/bugzilla/show_bug.cgi?id=20981) for more information.
-- Modern Perl (5.6 or later, theoretically; 5.8.8 or later in practice).
 - GDB installed in a standard location, ideally on your `PATH`.
+    - If `gdb` cannot be found on your system, the script will not start.
+If `gdb` is installed in a nonstandard location, set the `GDB` environment variable to its path before invoking the injector.
+For example: `GDB=/path/to/gdb perl gdb-inject-perl [options]`.
 - Root privileges (usually; unless you're injecting to a process you own, in which case you do not need special permissions).
+- Perl 5.8 or later
+    - If `perl` cannot be found on the system, in the `PATH` or other common locations, the script will not start.
+You can use the `--force` switch to bypass this limitation (e.g. for running against embedded Perls); `gdb-inject-perl` itself does not require Perl to run.

 # Safeguards and Limitations
 There are a few basic safeguards used by *gdb-inject-perl*.

 - Code that will not compile with `strict` and `warnings` will be rejected.
 You can use the `--force` switch to run it anyway (at your own risk).
 	- **Warning:** "Will it compile?" is checked using `perl -c`, which [will run `BEGIN` and `END` blocks](http://stackoverflow.com/a/12908487/249199).
 Such blocks will be executed during the pre-injection compilation check.
 Besides, if code you plan on injecting into an already-running Perl process has `BEGIN` or `END` blocks, it's probably a bad idea.
 - Code containing literal double quotation marks, even backslash-escaped ones, will be rejected.
 You can use the `--force` switch to run it anyway, but it will almost certainly not work.
-- If `gdb` cannot be found on your system, the script will not start.
-If `gdb` is installed in a nonstandard location, set the `GDB` environment variable to its path before invoking the injector.
-For example: `GDB=/path/to/gdb perl gdb-inject-perl [options]`.
-- If `perl` cannot be found on the system, in the `PATH` or other common locations, the script will not start.
-You can use the `--force` switch to bypass this limitation (e.g. for running against embedded Perls).

 # Signals

 Sometimes, code is injected into a target process and not run.
 This is often because the target process is in the middle of a blocking system call (e.g. [`sleep`](http://linux.die.net/man/3/sleep)).
 In those situations, it is often useful to interrupt that system call by sending the target process a signal.
 To facilitate this, when target processes do not run injected code within a small amount of time, `inject.pl` prompts the user on the command line to send a signal (by name or number) to the target process, e.g.: